cosmostatschool/MACSS2021/BayesianInference_ML_Kirkby/Readme.md

 Any format that can be imported into pandas is ok.
 Pandas import functions have names like `read_csv` and are documented [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).

+Kaggle is a good source of interesting open source datasets: https://www.kaggle.com/datasets

 Once you have selected your data, check that you can import the following packages in a jupyter notebook:
 ```
 import numpy as np